samerkhateeb/Python-Tips-Tricks/README.md

 - if/else: using if/else in a professional way.
 - input: use input methods
 - keywords: some ticks on function parameters.

+:tada: Great !!! just let me know if you need any clarification about any of them.